 Breaking Down Tasks Using Parkinson’s Law

 Breaking down larger tasks into smaller, manageable pieces can help small business owners avoid procrastination and stay on track.
-By setting specific deadlines for each piece of task, owners can work more efficiently and get more done in less time.
+Setting specific deadlines for each piece of task, owners can work more efficiently and get more done in less time.

 Using Time-Tracking Tools to Optimize Workflow